humancomputerintegration/trigeminal-based-temperature-illusions/README.md

 ## Repository Structure

 * `Arduino` contains code for the microcontroller (Adafruit Feather nRF52 Bluefruit LE).
 * `Schematic` contains all KiCad files and a PDF version of schematic.
 Note: there is no PCB to be printed in this case.
-Jas is currently cleaning the schematic and will upload soon.
 * `3D-prints` contains models for the main enclosure and the tongue that holds the vibrating mesh transducer.
 These can be printed in regular PLA using an FDM 3D printer.
 * `TrigTempDisplay_Holder.ai` is a vector file to create a quick device holder using a laser cutter and acrylic.